Information Dynamics in a Model with Hilbert Space Fragmentation: Abstract

 \section{Abstract}

-The fully frustrated ladder -- a quasi-1D geometrically frustrated spin one half Heisenberg model -- is non-integrable with local conserved quantities on rungs of the ladder, inducing the fragmentation of the Hilbert space into sectors composed of singlets and triplets on rungs.
+The fully frustrated ladder -- a quasi-1D geometrically frustrated spin one half Heisenberg model -- is non-integrable with local conserved quantities on rungs of the ladder, inducing the local fragmentation of the Hilbert space into sectors composed of singlets and triplets on rungs.
 We explore the far-from-equilibrium dynamics of this model through the entanglement entropy and out-of-time-ordered correlators (OTOC).
-The post-quench dynamics of the entanglement entropy is highly anomalous as it shows clear non-damped revivals that emerge from short connected chunks of triplets and whose persistence is therefore a consequence of fragmentation.
+The post-quench dynamics of the entanglement entropy is highly anomalous as it shows clear non-damped revivals that emerge from short connected chunks of triplets.
 We find that the maximum value of the entropy follows from a picture where coherences between different fragments co-exist with perfect thermalization within each fragment.
 This means that the eigenstate thermalization hypothesis holds within all sufficiently large Hilbert space fragments.
 The OTOC shows short distance oscillations arising from short coupled fragments, which become decoherent at longer distances, and a sub-ballistic spreading and long distance exponential decay stemming from an emergent length scale tied to fragmentation.